tubular/sparkly/docs/source/hive_metastore_manager.rst

     </property>

-or set it dynamically in SparkleContext options, like this:
+or set it dynamically in SparklyContext options, like this:

 .. code-block:: python

-    class MySparkleContext(SparkleContext):
+    class MySparklyContext(SparklyContext):
         options = {
             'hive.metastore.uris': 'thrift://<n.n.n.n>:9083',
         }

-After this your sparkle context will operate on the configured Hive Metastore.
+After this your sparkly context will operate on the configured Hive Metastore.

 Use cases